 2. Reminding them that saying sorry is respectful.

-There are times when my husband and I have a difference of opinion (as most couples do), and although I would love to stand my ground and assert my stubbornness, the reality is that sometimes and I say sometimes 🙂 I too need to apologise for something I’ve said or done.
-Just like that I believe my children need to learn to apologise to each other if they have stepped out of line.
+There are times when my husband and I have a difference of opinion (as most couples do), and although I would love to stand my ground and assert my stubbornness, the reality is that sometimes and I say sometimes :) I too need to apologize for something I’ve said or done.
+Just like that, I believe my children need to learn to apologize to each other if they have stepped out of line.

 3. Separating the little critters.